area9innovation/flow9/tools/dsl/readme.md

 programs = data.
 This property is maintained, so that the system itself can use Lambda as the grounding layer for defining new languages and extensions in this language.

+### Quoting and unquoting in Lambda

+To make working with code as data easy, Lambda includes quoting and unquoting constructs:

+	a = 2;
+	@1 + $a

+evaluates to an value "plus(int(1), int(2))", which represents the program "1+2" in natural syntax.

+### Lowering to Lambda

-Thus, when you stack language extensions on top of each others, they will lower themselves down to lower languages until they reach Lambda.
+When you stack language extensions on top of each others, they will lower themselves down to lower languages until they reach Lambda.
 That in turn means that the end result can be evaluated, compiled and so forth, since Lambda itself can do all these things.